Bishal-cs/Data-Structure/Linked List/LinkedList.md

 ![Single linked list node structure](image.png)

    The begning of the list is marked by a special name - **Start The start pointer points to the first node of the list.**
+   The link part of each node points to the next node in the list.
+But link of last node should be **NULL**